Recognisability for generalised hierarchical pattern spaces of finite local complexity: Abstract

 \section{Abstract}

-We explore an extended notion of a tiling of translational finite local complexity (FLC) being substitutional, or hierarchical, to Euclidean `patterns' and define, more generally, a similar notion for spaces of patterns.
-We prove recognisability results for these, relating injectivity of substitution to aperiodicity, with no minimality requirements.
-More precisely, for a suitable power of the substitution map, we determine the size of fibre over any pattern to be the index of its inflated (translational) periods in its whole group of periods.
-This answers an open question of Cortez and Solomyak, on whether non-periodic tilings necessarily have unique pre-images under substitution: they do, even for a wider notion of pattern and being substitutional; conversely, for an appropriate power of the substitution, discretely periodic points necessarily have multiple pre-images.
-Our results cover examples of FLC pattern spaces, such as of uniformly discrete but non-relatively dense point sets, that contain elements with non-discrete groups of periods.
+We develop a general framework of Euclidean patterns and pattern spaces of translational finite local complexity (FLC), analogues of translational tiling spaces.
+The notion of a self affine substitution of tilings is extended to both individual patterns and pattern spaces, which we ask are mapped onto by a local derivation map (the analogue of a sliding block code map from Symbolic Dynamics) from its own expansion by a linear map.
+We prove recognisability for these, with no minimality requirements.
+In particular we show that, for each pattern in the space, its substitutional pre-images are translation equivalent.
+Sizes of all fibres are then determined by relative groups of translational periods.
+This answers an open question of Cortez and Solomyak, on whether non-periodic tilings necessarily have unique pre-images under substitution: they do, even for a wider notion of pattern and being substitutional.
+It is shown that there exists a power of the substitution under which any given pattern of the pattern space has multiple pre-images if and only if it has disconnected group of periods.
+This is equivalent to being periodic in the standard return discrete cases of tilings and Delone sets, but our results also cover examples with non-discrete groups of periods, such as spaces of uniformly discrete but non-relatively dense point sets.